diffusiondata/tutorials/messaging/README.md

 Simple projects, illustrating production and consumption of messages to and from a Diffusion Cloud instance.

-# Lesson 1: Topics
+# Lesson 1: Publish and Subscribe to Topics
 [diffusion-msg-app-L1](https://github.com/pushtechnology/tutorials/tree/master/messaging/diffusion-chat-app-v1) introduces the concept of Publish and Subscribe to ['Topics' (data structures)](https://docs.pushtechnology.com/docs/6.5.1/manual/html/introduction/overview/topics_data.html).
 In Diffusion, data is stored and distributed through Topics.

-# Lesson 2: Time Series
+# Lesson 2: Time Series Topics
 [diffusion-msg-app-L2](https://github.com/pushtechnology/tutorials/tree/master/messaging/diffusion-chat-app-v2) introduces the concept of [Time Series](https://docs.pushtechnology.com/docs/6.5.1/manual/html/designguide/data/topics/timeseries_topics.html) topic to hold a sequence of events.
 Time series topics are useful for collaborative applications such as chat rooms.
 Multiple users can concurrently update a time series topic.

 # Lesson 3: Security